Crapcraft/lidarr-on-ultra-steroids/README.md

 | `-v /music` | Music files |

 ## Automatic configuration
 In `AUTOCONFIG` mode (default), fill your Deezer credentials in the Deemix web UI (port 6595).
 Once `/config_deemix/login.json` is populated with your ARL, setup will automatically configure:
 - /music root folder
 - Delay profile allowing Deemix for automatic search
 - Deemix as an indexer and download client
 - Flac2Custom script connection if `FLAC2CUSTOM_ARGS` is set
 - clean-downloads script connection

+> **⚠ Untested:** The autoconfig flow has not been verified recently due to an expired Deezer subscription.
+If you run into issues, please open an issue.

 Set `AUTOCONFIG=false` to skip this.

 ## Audio conversion
 Supports conversion from any format via ffmpeg.
 To enable, create a Custom Script connection in Lidarr.
 See [lidarr-flac2mp3](https://github.com/youegraillot/lidarr-flac2mp3) for details.

 ## Acknowledgments
 - [youegraillot](https://github.com/youegraillot/lidarr-on-steroids) for the original lidarr-on-steroids
 - [Lidarr](https://github.com/Lidarr/Lidarr) and [ta264](https://github.com/ta264) for plugin integration
 - [lidarr-flac2mp3](https://github.com/TheCaptain989/lidarr-flac2mp3) for the conversion script